Anomaly-free scale symmetry and gravity

 The equation \eqref{SWS} can easily be solved in the flat space and the solutions would correspond to the familiar conformal transformations, $\omega =c(1+2a_{\mu}x^{\mu})$.
-This way one can see that in the flat space conformal symmetry can be made anomaly-free.
+This way, one can see that conformal symmetry can be made anomaly-free in a flat space.

 Are there any solutions to the equation \eqref{SWS} on top of the generic gravitational background?
 Taking the covariant derivative of \eqref{SWS} one obtains a commutator $[\nabla_{\gamma}\nabla_{\beta}]\nabla_{\alpha}\omega=R_{\beta\gamma\lambda\alpha}\nabla^{\lambda}\omega=0$.
 Thus, all solutions of \eqref{SWS} must satisfy $R_{\alpha\beta}\nabla^{\beta}\omega=0$.
 If the metric is not flat this equation has only the trivial constant solution which corresponds to the dilatations.
 Thus, we see that, among all possible Weyl transformations, only the scale symmetry can be kept non-anomalous in the presence of gravity.
 This conclusion holds even if one uses the renormalization procedure which preserves the scale symmetry.
 In the flat space, the anomaly-free symmetry group is larger and corresponds to the full conformal symmetry, however, the special conformal transformations cannot be matched to some subgroup of Weyl transformations.